LSSTDESC/gcr-catalogs/README.md

 ```

 If you want to use `GCRCatalogs` in a Python script, you can either activate DESC
-Python environment before you run the script, or make the first line of the script to be:
+Python environment before you run the script, or edit the hashbang line of the script to be:

 ```bash
 #!/global/common/software/lsst/common/miniconda/current/bin/python